broadwayinc/skapi-js/README.md

 ### 1. Create a service

 1. Signup for an account at [skapi.com](https://www.skapi.com/signup).
-2. Log in and create a new service from your Service Page.
+2. Log in and create a new service from the `My Services` page.

 ### 2. Initialize the Skapi library